SvrAdityaReddy/RTOS/README.md

 This assignment is about getting familiar with smoothening of pulse sensor data which is given to a real time system and count the heart beat i.e number of peaks. <br>

-The solution and results are found in the [Assignment_1](https://github.com/SvrAdityaReddy/RTOS/tree/master/Assignment_1) directory and code can be found under the [Assignment_1](https://github.com/SvrAdityaReddy/RTOS/tree/master/Assignment_1). <br>
+The solution and results are found under the [Assignment_1](https://github.com/SvrAdityaReddy/RTOS/tree/master/Assignment_1) directory. <br>

 ## Assignment 2